Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 Mapping a Cognito user with the properties for a user in Studio Server is done through the 'OPENID_FIELD_MAPPING' setting in the config_overrule.php file.

-Important: It is essential to fully understand and correctly configure the mapping from Azure to Cognito and from there to Studio Server.
+Important: It is essential to fully understand and correctly configure the mapping from Entra ID to Cognito and from there to Studio Server.
 Not doing this correctly can result in the following issues:

 |